ReactPoland/falcorjs-tutorial/tutorial.md

 import sessionRoutes from './routesSession';
 ```

-also we need to spread the sessionRoutes into our current PublishingAppRoutes as following:
+also we need to spread the sessionRoutes into our current BookDescriptionsApp as following:
 ```
-let PublishingAppRoutes = [
+let BookDescriptionsApp = [
     ...sessionRoutes,
   {
   route: 'descriptions.length',
 ```
-At the beginning of PublishingAppRoutes you need to spread ***...sessionRoutes,*** routes, so the login route will be available to use accross the Falcor's routes.
+At the beginning of BookDescriptionsApp you need to spread ***...sessionRoutes,*** routes, so the login route will be available to use accross the Falcor's routes.

 #### Double-check if app works, before implementing JWT